adamsilver/fdpb/02-a-checkout-flow.md

 To group multiple controls, we must wrap them in a `fieldset`.
 The `legend` describes the group like a `label` describes the individual control.

-In most screen readers, the `legend` is read out in combination with the radio button's `label`.
-In this case, “Delivery options, Standard (Free, 2-3 days)” (or similar).
-If we omitted the `fieldset` and `legend` screen reader users would only hear “Standard (Free, 2-3 days)” which is ambiguous.
+In most screen readers, the `legend` is read out in combination with the radio button's `label` which in this case would be “Delivery options, Standard (Free, 2-3 days)”.
+If we omitted the `fieldset` and `legend` elements, screen reader users would only hear “Standard (Free, 2-3 days)” which is ambiguous.

 You may be tempted to group all fields this way.
 For example, the address form from earlier could be wrapped inside a `fieldset` with a `legend` set to “Address.”
 While this is technically valid, it's unnecessary and verbose as the field labels make sense without a `legend`.
 Users don't need to hear “Address: Address Line 1” as it doesn't *add value*.